theNewDynamic/oregonsadventurecoast.com/content/event/coos-bay-tree-lighting-visit-from-santa-and-elf.md

 Following the tree lighting is the annual showing of **ELF** at the Historic Egyptian Theatre.
 Entry to the movie is FREE with a pair of new clean socks for the snowball fight scene.
 Bring more than one pair to have extra "snowball" throws!
 Socks will be donated to local shelters after the showing.

 **Festivities begin at 5:00pm with the tree lighting at approximately 5:30pm.
-ELF begins at 6pm.
+Head over to the Egyptian Theatre with Santa for pictures.
+ELF begins around 7pm.
 Attendees can walk from Coos Bay Visitor Center to the Egyptian Theatre.**